24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 Although the area around Roppongi Hills is one of the most popular nightlife spots in Tokyo, the real drawcard is to watch the evening suns sink below the Tokyo skyline.

-Scuttle up to the observation deck at Mori Tower (¥2,000) to catch some fantastic panoramas of Tokyo skyline.
+Scuttle up to the observation deck at Mori Tower (¥2,000) to catch some fantastic panoramas of the Tokyo skyline.

 Eat yakitori in Yurakucho